 The sandstone rockery is winter-bare,

-paths sodden with trampled leaves;
+the benches empty, paths sodden with trampled leaves;

 the gunmetal surface of the rounded pool